Chronic Pain is a Mutha F**ker!

 Doctors may never know what is affecting my ability to walk (I have stumped the best of the best), but with so much left to see, if I reach a point, I can no longer walk… I will crawl.

-After ten years of declining ability to walk, I have been knocked on my ass.
-This has been the toughest year yet and recognized a more rapid decline.
+After ten years of declining walking ability, I have been knocked on my ass.
+This has been the most brutal year yet and recognized a more rapid decline.
 Whatever had been wreaking havoc on my legs has taken a toll on other muscles throughout my body.
 I do finally have a diagnosis.
-A few return visits to the Mayo clinic has determined a neurological disorder which can expect symptoms similar to MS.
+A few return visits to the Mayo Clinic have determined a neurological disorder that can expect symptoms similar to MS.

 This by no means indicates that my fight is over.
-In fact just the opposite, for me the fight has just begun.
-I get bummed, of course, I do.
+Just the opposite, for me, the fight has just begun.
+I get bummed; of course, I do.
 Who wouldn’t?
-But, all things considered, my spirits are good.
-I will enter into Mayo Clinics intense physical therapy program once the COVID-19 restrictions are lifted and have plans on a short desert hike and the Pyramids of Giza in the near future.
+But my spirits are good.
+I will enter into Mayo Clinics’ intense physical therapy program once the COVID-19 restrictions are lifted and plan on a short desert hike and the Pyramids of Giza shortly.

 Sadly, everybody was wrong.
 I am doing much better now but have been left with neurologic claudication.
 Still, a win compared to where I had been.
 I have to be honest – for as much as I soap boxed about not quitting above, it eventually caught up to me.
 Check out the final and correct diagnosis at this link here: Dr. Google Search.